Fire Service Collaboration

 All three Boards of Fire Commissioners from Graham Fire & Rescue (GFR) and Orting Valley Fire & Rescue (OVFR) unanimously placed consolidation on the ballot believing one unified district will best serve all three communities.

 State law (RCW 52.06.030) requires voters from the dissolved districts to approve the merger.
-Therefore, GFR and OVFR voters decide on the dissolution of their districts to form a single, consolidated fire district with CPFR.
-The existing CPFR district doesn’t vote since GFR and OVFR are merging into it.
+Therefore, GFR and OVFR voters decided on the dissolution of their districts to form a single, consolidated fire district with CPFR.
+The existing CPFR district didn’t vote since GFR and OVFR are merging into it.

 We encourage everyone to stay engaged as we work toward a stronger, more unified fire service.
 All community members will also help shape the new organization’s identity, including rebranding efforts that honor the legacy of the original districts.